 What is GrantAdvisor?

 GrantAdvisor is a safe way to anonymously give and receive feedback on grantmaking.
 Nowhere else can grantseekers find public advice from peers on what it really takes to secure grant funding or where foundations can get free, honest feedback.
 Three nonprofits came together to build and launch this review site because we believe that grantseekers and grantmakers need each other to succeed in our work.
 Transparency and trust-based philanthropy are foundational to lasting change and an equitable future.

 Write a review to help your colleagues.
 Ask for reviews to learn what’s really going well or could be improved.
 Reach out to us with questions or ideas.

 Jon Pratt, Co-Director

 Jon Pratt serves as Co-Director and is a founding partner of GrantAdvisor.
-Jon is also the executive director of the Minnesota Council of Nonprofits (MCN).
-MCN is an association of 2,200 organizations that sponsors research, training, lobbying and negotiated discounts to strengthen Minnesota’s nonprofit sector.
+Jon is also the former executive director of the Minnesota Council of Nonprofits (MCN).
+MCN is an association of 2,300 organizations that sponsors research, training, lobbying and negotiated discounts to strengthen Minnesota’s nonprofit sector.
 Jon has worked with MCN since 1987.

 He has also worked at Minnesota Public Interest Research Group as an attorney and lobbyist, as regional director at the Youth Project, and as director for the Philanthropy Project.
 Jon has consulted with nongovernmental organizations on the development of NGO associations and services in Canada, Costa Rica, Czech Republic, Hungary, Poland, Serbia and Turkey.
 Pratt has a law degree from Antioch School of Law, and a M.P.A. from Harvard University.